tleuxner/acme-scripts/README.md

 # acme-scripts
 Helper scripts for the ACME-client.

-`upssl` will walk through the dehydrated certs directory structure and copy new **Let's Encrypt** certificates to the server's ssl repository.
+`upssl.sh` will walk through the dehydrated certs directory structure and copy new **Let's Encrypt** certificates to the server's ssl repository.
 New certificates will be added and renewed ones will be replaced.

     /etc/dehydrated/certs/
     ├── host.example.com